FlorisCalkoen/CoastalCodebook/README.md

 A fully-rendered HTML version of the book will be built in `coastalcodebook/_build/html/`.

-Please note that if you use `nb_conda_kernels` to expose your environments, you might run into kernelspec errors when building the book.
+**Known issues**: If you use `nb_conda_kernels` to expose your environments, you might run into kernelspec errors when building the book.
 Until https://github.com/executablebooks/jupyter-book/issues/1348 is fixed, a workaround is to add the environments manually to the kernselspec:
 1. Run `mamba activate coastal`
-2. Run `python -m ipykernel install --user --name conda-env-codebook-py --display-name "conda-env-codebook-py"`
+2. Run `python -m ipykernel install --user --name conda-env-coastal-py --display-name "conda-env-coastal-py"`

 ## Contributors